git/git/README.md

 Please read the file [INSTALL][] for installation instructions.

-Many Git online resources are accessible from <https://git-scm.com/>
+Many Git online resources are accessible from <https://but-scm.com/>
 including full documentation and Git related tools.

-See [Documentation/gittutorial.txt][] to get started, then see [Documentation/giteveryday.txt][] for a useful minimum set of commands, and `Documentation/git-<commandname>.txt` for documentation of each command.
+See [Documentation/buttutorial.txt][] to get started, then see [Documentation/buteveryday.txt][] for a useful minimum set of commands, and `Documentation/but-<commandname>.txt` for documentation of each command.
-If git has been correctly installed, then the tutorial can also be read with `man gittutorial` or `git help tutorial`, and the documentation of each command with `man git-<commandname>` or `git help
+If but has been correctly installed, then the tutorial can also be read with `man buttutorial` or `but help tutorial`, and the documentation of each command with `man but-<commandname>` or `but help
 <commandname>`.

-CVS users may also want to read [Documentation/gitcvs-migration.txt][] (`man gitcvs-migration` or `git help cvs-migration` if git is installed).
+CVS users may also want to read [Documentation/butcvs-migration.txt][] (`man butcvs-migration` or `but help cvs-migration` if but is installed).

-The user discussion and development of Git take place on the Git mailing list -- everyone is welcome to post bug reports, feature requests, comments and patches to git@vger.kernel.org (read [Documentation/SubmittingPatches][] for instructions on patch submission and [Documentation/CodingGuidelines][]).
+The user discussion and development of Git take place on the Git mailing list -- everyone is welcome to post bug reports, feature requests, comments and patches to but@vger.kernel.org (read [Documentation/SubmittingPatches][] for instructions on patch submission and [Documentation/CodingGuidelines][]).